 If you have breast implants, be sure to tell your Sentara mammography facility when you schedule your exam.
 The technician and radiologist must be experienced in X-raying patients with breast implants.
 Implants can hide some breast tissue, making it harder for the radiologist to see a problem when looking at your mammogram.
 To see as much breast tissue as possible, the X-ray technician will gently lift the breast tissue slightly away from the implant and take extra pictures of the breasts.

 During your mammography appointment, a specially qualified radiologic tech will position your breast in the mammography unit.
 Your breast will be placed on a special platform and compressed with a paddle (often made of clear Plexiglas or other plastic).
 The tech will gradually compress your breast.

 Some women with sensitive breasts may experience discomfort.
 If this is the case, schedule the procedure when your breasts are least tender.
 Be sure to inform the technologist if pain occurs as compression is increased.
 If discomfort is significant, less compression will be used.

-Breast compression is necessary to:
+Breast compression during a mammogram is necessary to:

 Even out the breast thickness so that all of the tissue can be visualize.